Skip to Main Content

 Utilize and employ criteria, procedures, and methods of observation, documentation, and assessment that demonstrate understanding of typical and atypical development and learning.

-Demonstrate knowledge of and the ability to utilize individual and group guidance and problem-solving techniques that develop positive, supportive, and collaborative environments, interactions, and relationships with both children and adults.
+Demonstrate knowledge of and the ability to utilize guidance and problem-solving techniques that develop positive, supportive, and collaborative environments, interactions, and relationships with both children and adults.

 Total Hours for Completion